-It turns out they’re scattered all over this thing call “the internet.”
+It turns out they’re scattered all over this thing called “the internet.”
 Who knew?

-For the past several years teams have quietly been accumulating success stories and sharing them in various ways, some more vocally than others.
+For the past several years teams have quietly been accumulating success stories and sharing them in various ways, some more vocal than others.

 This page, then, will be our ever-evolving attempt to collect those stories in an easy-to-consume format.

 You’ll find case studies from tech and software companies, banks, universities, and more.
 Hopefully one or more will spark an idea to get you started, or provide the proof you need to convince your boss or team that Agile is right for you.

 If you’re on an Agile marketing team that isn’t represented here, please drop our editor an email (andrea DOT fryrear AT AgileSherpas DOT com) so we can share your story!

 (Or, if you wish you could join these illustrious Agile marketing examples, contact us to set up your own training program.)